NUDelta/ce-platform/README.md

 }
 ```
 2. Fill in the function with the eight required parameters of a CN.
 The first five are defined immediately while the last three start as empty arrays.
 The murder mystery CN can be referenced for examples of these parameters.
-Copy the line for `templates` exactly, as it refers to specific HTML templates currently required for CN.
+Copy the parameters for the `templates` array exactly, as it refers to specific HTML templates currently required for CN.
 ```js
 let title = 'Name of the CN'
 let description = 'Description of the CN, displayed on the Home tab of the Cerebro app'